isomerpages/moe-pasirrissec/_cce/Adolescence Character & Citizenship Education.md

 ##### Student Voice and Ownership

 To establish an effective learning environment for CCE, it is critical to take into account student voices and co-design learning approaches and activities that cater to their needs and interests.
 Creating space for students to be heard and encouraged to play an active role in what and how they learn provides opportunities for them to develop agency or self-directedness, responsibility, and ownership of their learning.
+Student participation in the planning and implementation of some aspects of CCE, e.g. Values-in-Action (VIA) activities, co-curricular activities (CCAs), outdoor activities, cyber wellness, peer-support initiatives and other relevant aspects, will create opportunities for them to develop leadership competencies, as well as a sense of belonging to their school community and the motivation to make a positive difference.

 ![](/images/Staff%201.png)